 Why You Should Not Buy a New Car

 That is the main reason why I believe that buying a new car will soon be a thing of the past.
 For any of us who have ever tried buying a new car, we know the process is far from “instant”.

 Perhaps we owe it to Mark Zuckerberg for eternalising the mantra of “move fast, break things”.
 However, let’s face it, we are all a bunch of self-serving, impatient homosapiens seeking to satisfy our very next whim without having to wait.
 The question we should be asking is why can’t buying a car be instant and as simple as posting a photo on Instagram?
 Ideally, it should be and could be, but once again made almost impossible by the multiple stakeholders and vested interests.

-So my advice to all the millennials out there – don’t buy a car, use the money to invest in a stock which produces a product that you can’t live without whether it is Netflix or Facebook or Google and live by the YOLO mantra.
-Ultimately #boughtanewcar only has 572 posts vs. #uber which has over 2.8 million posts on Instagram.
-Let the millennials decide, shall we?
+So my advice to all the millennials out there – don’t buy a car, use the money to invest in a stock that produces a product that you can’t live without whether it is Netflix or Facebook or Google and live by the YOLO mantra.

 Leon Foong is the CEO of SOCAR Malaysia, a car-sharing platform that seeks to make driving more accessible to people living in Malaysia by using technology to make cars more shareable and in the process driving up utilisation of cars across the country.

 Prior to venturing into the car-sharing space, Leon was the General Manager of Uber Malaysia and was responsible for introducing ride-sharing to Malaysia, bringing reliable on-demand peer-to-peer transportation to over more than 15 cities.